jayliew/cidr-scan/README.md

 _Perfection is the enemy of progress._

-This was hastily put together in under an hour.
+Version 0 was hastily put together in under an hour before PT.

 Please send me any feedback, updates, bugfixes.